ibrvgim/the-wild-oasis/README.md

 # THE WILD OASIS

 The Wild Oasis is designed to empower employees to manage the progress of their business.
-This is similar to the admin panel.
+This is internal business managment website.

 > [!IMPORTANT]
 > The Website does not have responsive design.